What is Shopware? Features, Pricing, Verdict

 Getting started with Shopware

 1. Create your Shopware account.
 Register at shopware.com.
-This is your central hub for licenses, extensions, and support.
-See our Shopware account setup guide for details.
+This is your central hub for licenses, downloads, extensions, and support.
+Our Shopware account setup guide walks through the details.

-3. Set up hosting.
-Shopware requires PHP 8.2+, MySQL 8.0+, and a web server (Apache or Nginx).
-You can self-host, use Shopware's managed cloud, or choose a specialized Shopware hosting provider.
+4. Set up hosting.
+Shopware 6 requires PHP 8.2+, MySQL 8.0+ or MariaDB 10.11+, and a web server (Apache or Nginx).
+Self-host, use Shopware Cloud, or pick a specialized hosting provider like maxcluster or Hetzner.

-4. Install Shopware.
+5. Install and configure.
 Download from shopware.com or install via Composer.
-The installation wizard guides you through database setup, admin account creation, and basic configuration.
+The setup wizard handles database connection, admin account creation, and basic settings.
+Our guide on building your online shop with Shopware covers the full configuration process.

 Shopware history and background

-The platform went through several major versions.
-Shopware 4 and 5 established it as the leading ecommerce platform in the DACH region, competing directly with Magento and OXID.
-Shopware 5 introduced the Emotion shopping worlds concept and was used by thousands of merchants.
-Official support for Shopware 5 ended in July 2024.
+The platform went through several transformative versions.
+Shopware 4 and 5 established it as the DACH ecommerce leader, competing directly with Magento and OXID.
+Shopware 5 introduced the Emotion shopping worlds concept.
+Official Shopware 5 support ended in July 2024, pushing the remaining merchants to migrate.

-In 2026, Shopware 6.7 brought the biggest technical overhaul since the platform launched: Vue 3 replaced Vue 2, Vite replaced Webpack, and the European Accessibility Act (EAA) compliance was built into the default theme.
-Shopware 6.8 is planned for 2027, with a focus on Agentic AI capabilities and B2B enhancements.
+Shopware 6 (2019) was the biggest bet in the company's history.
+A complete rewrite.
+New framework (Symfony), new admin (Vue.js), new API-first philosophy.
+The migration from 5 to 6 required full data and template migrations, not simple updates.
+As of 2026, Shopware 6.7 delivered the next major technical shift: Vue 3 replaced Vue 2, Vite replaced Webpack, state management moved from Vuex to Pinia, and European Accessibility Act compliance was built into the default theme.
+Shopware 6.8 is planned for 2027, with a focus on agentic AI capabilities.

 Shopware version history